 Skip to content

-Mission Eurasia works in Georgia and other countries of Eurasia to train and equip young Christian leaders for effective ministry.
+Mission Eurasia works in Georgia and the other countries of Eurasia to train and equip young Christian leaders for effective ministry.

 Help Open Doors for the Gospel in Georgia